 Karina is partnering with the campus ministry organisation, Groupes Bibliques Universitaires (GBU) to share God’s word with university students.
 She is working to encourage and equip local believers, especially in evangelism and to engage French students with the person and work of Jesus.

-Karina is now living in France and is studying intensive French at language school.
+During 2022 Karina has been living in France and studying intensive French at language school.

 Nungalinya College